Bioscience Technology

 BIT 105.
 Safety in the Bioscience Workplace.
 2 Credits.

 Survey of technical and regulatory aspects of physical, chemical, radiation and biological safety in the bioscience laboratory.
 Topics covered include: mechanical and electrical systems, hazards due to temperature and pressure, handling and storing hazardous chemicals, personal protective equipment, chemical waste disposals and spill, ionizing radiation and control measures, biological containment, disinfection/sterilization, medical waste handling, applicable regulations and guidelines.
+Prerequisite/Concurrent: BIT 102, CH 104 or CH 151 or CH 221, BI 102 or BI 112 or BI 211.
 Prerequisites: Placement into WR 115 and RD 115.
 Audit available.

 BIT 107.
 Bioscience Lab Math.
 2 Credits.

 Develops mathematics skill and problem-solving related to work in a bioscience laboratory or biomanufacturing environment.
 Includes calculations for solution preparation, analysis and manipulation of molecules and cells, analysis and interpretation of data and commonly used statistical methods.
-Prerequisite: MTH 65 or placement into MTH 95.
-Recommend: Prior or concurrent college-level course in Chemistry, or BI 112 or 211.
+Prerequisites: BIT 102, CH 104 or CH 151 or CH 221, BI 102 or BI 112 or BI 211, and MTH 65 or equivalent placement.
 Audit available.

 BIT 109.
 Basic Laboratory Techniques and Instruments.
 5 Credits.

 Introduces fundamental principles and practices for the bioscience laboratory.
-Principles of quality documentation, safety, and precise communication will be emphasized throughout, in the context of technical activities that include solution preparation, instrumentation for measurements (weight, volume, temperature, pH, conductivity and spectroscopy), assay techniques and routine laboratory maintenance.
-Recommend prior or concurrent college level course in Chemistry, or BI 112 or 211, and MTH 65.
-Prerequisite: Placement into WR 115 and RD 115.
-Prerequisite/concurrent: BIT 105 and BIT 107.
+Topics include: solution preparation, instrumentation for measurements (weight, volume, temperature, pH, conductivity and spectroscopy), assay techniques and routine laboratory maintenance.
+Covers principles of quality documentation, safety, and precise communication.
+Prerequisite/Concurrent: BIT 105 and BIT 107.
+Prerequisites: Placement into WR 115 and RD 115.
 Audit available.

 BIT 125.
 Quality Systems in Bioscience Technology.
 2 Credits.

 Introduction to internal and external quality systems that apply to the bioscience industry, with emphasis on working in a regulated environment.
 Also covers various agencies that regulate the bioscience industry, FDA regulation for good laboratory and manufacturing practices (GLP and cGMP), and processes relating to product approval.
+Prerequisite/Concurrent: BIT 102, CH 104 or CH 151 or CH 221, BI 102 or BI 112 or BI 211.
 Audit available.

 BIT 126.
 Applied Quality Practice.
 3 Credits.